SAP/ui5-tooling/docs/index.md

 ```

 ### 🧪 Node.js API
-Most UI5 Tooling modules provide JavaScript APIs for direct consumption in your own tools.
+Most UI5 Tooling modules provide JavaScript APIs for direct consumption in other Node.js projects.
-This allows you to rely on UI5 Tooling for
+This allows you to rely on UI5 Tooling for UI5-specific build functionality and project handling, while creating your own tools to perfectly match the needs of your project.

-They are documented in the [UI5 Tooling API Reference](https://sap.github.io/ui5-tooling/api/index.html).
+All available APIs are documented in the [UI5 Tooling API Reference](https://sap.github.io/ui5-tooling/api/index.html).

 ```js linenums="1"
 const {normalizer} = require("@ui5/project");